-We provide courses at A1 level for beginners as well as B1 and B2 levels for intermediate learners.
+We provide courses at B1 and B2 levels for intermediate as well as a C1 course for the advanced learners.
 In addition to these courses, we provide a DSH preparatory course.

 You will receive a total of 80 hours of German lessons.

 You can check on your progress by taking a test on the last Friday of the programme.
 Following your stay, you will receive a certificate that states your mark for the test and the number of ECTS credits you have gained.
-In order to gain the total amount of six ECTS credits, you must regularly attend your language class and chosen workshop.
+In order to gain the total amount of 6 ECTS credits, you must regularly attend your language class (4 ECTS) and chosen workshop (2 ECTS).